Designing Parallel Algorithms for Community Detection using Arachne: Experiment Results

 \subsubsection{Analysis across Graph Sizes}

-The experimental results reveal consistent performance characteristics across the two algorithms.
-Our experiments demonstrate that the relative performance advantage of Arachne implementations exhibits a strong correlation with graph size.
-For smaller graphs such \texttt{com-dblp} and \texttt{com-amazon}, we observe moderate but consistent performance improvements.
-However, the efficiency becomes substantially more significant for large-scale graphs like \texttt{com-livejournal} and \texttt{com-orkut}, where performance improvements frequently span multiple orders of magnitude.
+The experimental results reveal consistent performance characteristics between the two algorithms.
+Our experiments demonstrate that the relative performance advantage of Arachne implementations exhibits a strong correlation with the size of the graph.
+For smaller graphs such as \texttt{com-dblp} and \texttt{com-amazon}, we observe moderate but consistent performance improvements.
+However, efficiency becomes substantially more significant for large-scale graphs like \texttt{com-livejournal} and \texttt{com-orkut}, where performance improvements often span multiple orders of magnitude.
 This scaling behavior suggests that Arachne's parallel processing approach becomes particularly effective as graph size increases, making it especially suitable for large-scale graph analysis tasks.